TIMELINE OF THE REALM

 R.Y.
 488 The Ikkerik arrive and enflame all tensions.

-The Ikkerik hákarla arrive under their war chief Tiburon I. They conquer the Grey Shores swiftly.
+The Ikkerik hákarla, or invaders, arrive under their war chief Tiburon I. They conquer the Grey Shores swiftly.
 These shores are renamed the Iron Shores.

 R.Y.
 533 The Colossus returns to fulfill some unforeseen prophecy.

 R.Y.
 570 The House of Hákkarl forms.